MaChristmann/mobile-trial/README.md

 	* _DONE 11-20-2012_ Create digital signature with openssl and sign response data with RSA privatekey
 	* _DONE 11-18-2012_ Use hashed passwords for user accounts
 	* Allow access of admins and developers based on ip addresses/range
+* Privacy
+	* _DONE 12-04-2012_ Hash account emails from customers using sha1..
+They don't need to be readable
 * Tests
 	* Test License service
 	* Test Developer service